davidmarkclements/0x/readme.md

 ## Generating

-When ready to generate a flamegraph, send a SIGINT.
+When ready to generate a flamegraph, send a SIGINT or a SIGTERM.

 The simplest way to do this is pressing CTRL+C.

-When `0x` catches the SIGINT, it process the stacks and generates a profile folder (`<pid>.0x`), containing `flamegraph.html`.
+When `0x` catches the SIGINT or the SIGTERM, it process the stacks and generates a profile folder (`<pid>.0x`), containing `flamegraph.html`.

 ## The UI